A Unified Approach for Dynamic Analysis of Tensegrity Structures with Arbitrary Rigid Bodies and Rigid Bars: Conclusion

 \section{Conclusion}

-In this paper, a unified framework based exclusively on non-minimal coordinates (i.e. natural coordinates) is developed for dynamic analysis of tensegrity structures with arbitrary rigid bodies and rigid bars.
-By doing so, the singularity and ill-definedness problems in minimal formulations of rigid bars are avoided, and the advantages of non-minimal formulations are retained in the system's dynamics.
-Namely, the resulting dynamic equation has a constant mass matrix and is free from trigonometric functions as well as centrifugal and Coriolis terms.
+In this paper, a unified approach is developed for dynamic analysis of general tensegrity structures.
+The heterogeneity between 6-DoF rigid bodies and 5-DoF rigid bars is resolved by the non-minimal description of natural coordinates.
+And the resulting dynamic equation has a constant mass matrix and is free from trigonometric functions.

 The natural coordinates are comprehensively reformed.
-Four, three, and two types of natural coordinates are derived for a 3D rigid body, a 2D rigid body, and a 3D or 2D rigid bar.
-Different types of natural coordinates represent different arrangements of basic points and base vectors, and hence give much flexibility to model joints between rigid bodies or between rigid bodies and rigid bars.
-These different types of coordinates are then abstracted and unified into a universal transformation relation \cref{eq:trans}.
-By employing the idea of polymorphism, not only mathematical expressions are simplified in the derivations of dynamics but also generic computer codes are made easy.
+Four and two types of natural coordinates are derived for a 3D rigid body and a rigid bar.
+The idea of polymorphism unifies different types of coordinates, and thereby facilitates the formulations for ball joints, boundary conditions, and cables' tension forces for general tensegrity structures.

-Solution methods are also developed to enable extensive analyses of tensegrity structures under the same framework.
-Static analysis methods are formulated to determine the static equilibrium states of tensegrity configurations.
-Using the Lagrange-d’Alembert principle, a set of DAEs is derived for the nonlinear dynamics of tensegrity systems.
-Numerical analysis of constrained nonlinear dynamics is enabled by deriving a symplectic integration scheme with modifications adapted to non-conservative forces and boundary conditions.
-Modal analysis is also enabled by linearizing the governing DAEs around static equilibrium and using the reduced-basis method, so that the inherent dynamic characteristics, such as natural frequencies and mode shapes, can be easily calculated.

-The proposed approach is comprehensively verified by comparing against reference results when possible.
-In particular, numerical integration solutions are very close to those from minimal formulations, even when a much larger timestep is used.
-The maximum relative error of natural frequencies bewteen the proposed approach and the commercial software Adams is $\num[round-mode = figures,round-precision = 1]{4.0920825409214126e-9}$.

-Situations, where it is hard to make direct comparisons with reference results, are also investigated.
-Different constitute laws are considered in the seismic simulations of the 2D tensegrity tower, showing the proposed approach's ability to deal with non-conservative tension forces, including multiple slacking events in the cables.
-The nonlinear dynamics of a 3D deployable tensegrity structure with 6-DoF rigid bodies and 5-DoF rigid bars is simulated, which is hard if not impossible in most commercial softwares.
-Simulations of cable-based deployments on a seismic ground under gravity loads also demonstrate the ability to cope with complex conditions that are close to real world.

-Furthermore, the two novel designs of tensegrity structures exemplify new ways to integrate Class-1-to-$k$ tensegrity modules with arbitrary rigid bodies and rigid bars to create multi-functional composite structures.
+To enable modal analysis, the governing DAEs is linearized around static equilibrium and then reduced to a linear system using the reduced-basis method.

+To enable numerical simulation of nonlinear dynamics, central difference approximations and the technique of taking limits at time-segments' endpoints are used to derive a one-timestep modified symplectic integration (MSI) scheme that not only yields realistic results for energy and vibrations in long-time simulations, but also accommodate non-conservative forces and boundary conditions.